 Granola is one of my favorite things to have on hand for a quick breakfast or snack.
 I really enjoy creating granola recipes – I made some tasty ones for my new book including chocolate hazelnut and bourbon pecan.
 I also branched out into some savory granolas – and have fallen in love with those too.

-I’m sharing the recipe for Curry Cashew Savory Granola today.
-I have a few others in the book, but this one is amazing on plain coconut or soy yogurt.
+I’m sharing the recipe for Curry Cashew Savory Granola and it’s amazing on plain coconut or soy yogurt.
 I like savory granolas as a salad topping, sprinkled on pasta or as a snack.

 You could try making a vegan yogurt dressing with some garam masala and throw in some cooked garbanzo beans to make it a well-rounded meal.